 Getting a little tired of the suds?
 Then treat yourself to a sophisticated night out at this cozy local wine bar.
 Start with the individual-sized charcuterie and cheese boards before selecting one of the 12 wine flight options ($10 to $15).
 Found one you love?
 It’s likely on the wine list which offers more than 55 wines by the glass or bottle.

-Kankakee County recently launched a new bike share program, Bike 609, which has docking stations conveniently located near training camp.
+Kankakee County's bike share program, Bike 609, has docking stations conveniently located near training camp.
 We recommend grabbing a sandwich and cruising your way over to the Kankakee River State Park for a picnic before pedaling over to see the Frank Lloyd Wright–designed B. Harley Bradley House.

 Located just a few blocks south of Olivet Nazarene University, Perry Farm provides more bike paths and hiking trails but is also home to Exploration Station, which is perfect for those with their kids in tow.
 This museum’s imaginative exhibits include a light room, the Exploralot Castle, a soda shop and diner, the STEM learning lab and even a pet clinic.

 Located just off I-57 near the Chicago Bears training facility at Olivet Nazarene University, the Comfort Inn & Suites and Country Inn and Suites - Manteo are both great options for your visit.

 By Amber Holst of Concierge Preferred